HeRAMS-WHO/herams-backend/docs/index.rst

 3. Enter your email address in the top field.
 4. Below the email field, you will see an image similar to this one: |captcha|
 5. Enter the the characters displayed into the field below the image.
-6. Click the |submit| button.
+6. Click the |submit-en| button.
 7. You will receive an email with a password reset link.
 Click the link to open the password reset page.

 .. note:: If you did not receive this email within a few minutes, check your spam folder.

 7. On the page that opens, enter your new password.
-8. Click the |submit| button to confirm your new password.
+8. Click the |submit-en| button to confirm your new password.
 9. To login into HeRAMS, return to the `sign in page <https://herams.org/user/login>`_.

 .. image:: media/vid/HeRAMS_password_reset.gif
    :alt: Password reset
    :height: 300px
+   :align: center

 Update your User Profile